hyphenPaul/foodtruck/README.md

 Are you in San Francisco?
 Are you hungry?
 Do you love food from trucks?
 If you answer "yes", Foodtruck is for you.

 The San Franciso government posts [this handy set of foodtruck data](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data).
-Unfortunatley it's a static list of foodtrucks.
+Unfortunately, it's a static list of food trucks.
 It would be nice to do something with this data.
-Maybe you would like to filter this list down.
+You may want to filter this list down.
 How about finding the truck that's closest to you?
-Foodtruck does exactly that.
+Foodtruck does precisely that.

 Foodtruck is a simple API powered by Phoenix and PostgreSQL.
 It's a base application designed to be easy to spin up, work on, and expand upon.

 ## Installation

-Running Foodtruck requires 'docker', 'docker-compose', and 'git' running on your local computer along with a Mac OS or Linux operating system.
+Running Foodtruck requires `docker`, `docker-compose`, and `git` running on your local computer with a Mac OS or Linux operating system.
 You can find installation instructions for them here:

  - https://docs.docker.com/engine/install/
  - https://docs.docker.com/compose/install/